loveencounterflow/coffeenode-mojikura/README.md

     sk          (subject key)
     st          (subject type)
     sv          (subject value)

     p           (predicate)
     idx         (index)

     ok          (object key)
     ot          (object type)
     ov          (object value)

 The value fields—`sv` and `ov`—are special because they have to accommodate various data types.
-The default data type is `text` (implemented as `solr.TrieDateField`) and is left unmarked.
+The default data type is `text` (implemented as `solr.StrField`) and is left unmarked.
 Values of other data types must use field names ending with one of the suffixes from this overview:

     *.i:      integer                   solr.TrieIntField